Small Business Retirement Plans in Tampa, FL

 Benefits of an MEP

-• Cost Savings: By sharing resources with other employers, businesses can lower administrative costs and fees associated with maintaining a retirement plan.
-This cost-sharing makes MEPs an appealing option for small businesses looking to save on expenses.
+• Cost Savings: By sharing resources with other employers, businesses can reduce administrative costs and fees associated with maintaining a retirement plan.
+This cost-sharing makes MEPs an attractive option for small businesses looking to save on expenses.

-• Improved Access to Benefits: Small businesses that might not have the resources to offer a retirement plan on their own can provide competitive retirement benefits through an MEP, which helps to attract and retain talented employees and offer the business access to a competitive advantage they wouldn't be able to have on their own.
+• Improved Access to Benefits: An MEP allows small businesses that might not have the resources to set up a retirement plan on their own can deliver competitive retirement benefits, which helps to attract and retain talented employees and offer the business access to a competitive advantage they wouldn't be able to have on their own.

 Setting Up an MEP